jtruong2/checks-for-understanding/module-4/backend/week_two.md

 11. Describe a RESTful API.

-  A RESTful API adheres to the standards of having only the following actions: get,post, put, patch, and destroy
+  A RESTful API adheres to the standards of having only the following actions: get, post, put, patch, and destroy

 12. What are some main characteristics of a team following an agile workflow?

+  In an agile workflow, teammates work on different tasks and tracked by a project management tool.

 13. What are some advantages **and** disadvantages to using OAuth to authenticate a user?

+  OAuth makes it easier for users because it's a quicker sign up process.
+Users don't have to make a new password.
+It's disadvantage is that if the user deletes their account that was used for OAuth, they will have to create a new account.